stefanGT44/Concurrent-Keyword-Counter/README.md

 * Job dispatcher
 * Directory crawler

-There is also a shared <b>blocking queue</b> - Job queue, used for assigning and starting jobs.
+There is also a shared <b>blocking queue</b> - Job queue, used for temporarily storing created jobs.
 ![Alt text](images/image.png?raw=true "")

 ## Component details: